Unfriended: Sequel

 In April 2015, it was announced that Universal Pictures had greenlit a sequel, tentatively titled Unfriended 2.
-In October 2017, it was announced that the film was shot secretly and the film’s working title would be Unfriended: Game Night.
-On March 9, 2018, the film’s official title revealed to be Unfriended: Dark Web.
+In October 2017, it was announced that the film was shot secretly and the film's working title would be Unfriended: Game Night.
+On March 9, 2018, the film's official title was revealed to be Unfriended: Dark Web.
 The film was released on July 20, 2018.